A sign of the times at Aberdeenshire Council

 Unbelievable as it may seem, the Council have created a new hamlet at Kennethmont Station called Ardmore.
 No such place has ever existed in Aberdeenshire.
 There are two Ardmores in Highland region and others in Ireland.
 Although there have been houses and commercial premises here since the railway arrived in the 1850's Ardmore Distillery opened in 1899.
 The name Ardmore is not a local one has never been used to describe the hamlet.

-Again the Council have sited their signs on private land, the area of grass ( above right) is well within the boundary of The Kennels
+Again the Council have sited their signs on private land, the area of grass ( above right) is well within the boundary of The Kennels The approach from Insch.
+The sign post on the left was actually located in a farmer's field.

 The farmer was in the process of replacing his fence when he discovered a sign had been erected in his park.
 The image above shows the posts after the left hand one was moved out of the park.

+It is understood that following site visits by Council staff and telephone calls to local Tap O' Noth Community Councilors they admit mistakes have been made and that a consultation process is now to take place.
 At a time when our Council tax is rising much more than inflation and the services we get for our money are disappearing fast it is a scandal that money is being wasted in this way by " experts " employed by the population.
 The Council are always complaining of lack of money, little wonder by this example.
+The Ardmore signs were eventually removed on 9th March.